menacit/demystifying_confidential_computing/index.md

 <!--
 - Know what CAs are, x509, or pretend
 - PtH ain't Snoop dog
-- Love for acronyms would not hurt
+- Love for acronyms and sceptic mindset would not hurt

-Segue: Save you from my trauma...
+Segue: Thankfully the bar before my talk...
 -->

 ---